Native corporations face deadline for federal relief funds

 She also cited challenges in setting up websites, application processes or other infrastructure to handle and distribute funds, particularly for corporations with limited staff or in areas with “basic to nonexistent” internet service.

-The U.S. Department of Treasury began making payments to Alaska Native corporations in early August, according to a report by the U.S. Government Accountability Office.
-The Treasury department, in a statement provided to The Associated Press, said 99% of funds to Native corporations had been disbursed and the department was in communication with the remaining eligible corporations on whether they planned to accept funds.
+The U.S. Department of the Treasury began making payments to Alaska Native corporations in early August, according to a report by the U.S. Government Accountability Office.
+The department, in a statement provided to The Associated Press, said 99% of funds to Native corporations had been disbursed and it was in communication with the remaining eligible corporations on whether they planned to accept funds.

 People are also reading…

-Note: This story has been updated to reflect that the first payments to tribes in the U.S. went out in the spring of 2020.